pmilinr/DS514-515/README.md

 **Key Findings:**
-Brazil, Italy, and Portugal show the highest cancellation ratios (≥30%).
+1. Brazil, Italy, and Portugal show the highest cancellation ratios (≥30%).
-High booking volume ≠ high cancellation rate.
+2. High booking volume ≠ high cancellation rate.
-Countries like France, UK, Germany have high total bookings but lower cancellation percentages (<25%).
+3. Countries like France, UK, Germany have high total bookings but lower cancellation percentages (<25%).
+4. Western Europe remains the hotel’s core market, but targeted strategies may be required for countries with unstable booking behavior.
+5. Countries with high cancellation propensity should be flagged as High-Risk Market Segments for more controlled booking policies.

 2. Customer Type, Market Segment, Deposit Type, and Distribution Channel